gengjia0214/AIRoti/index.md

 ### BLOG#1 - A Glimpse of the Dataset

-The dataset is consisted of microscopic images and videos of rotifer culture samples, collected and annotated by experienced rotifer culture specialists at the University of Miami Experimental Hatchery.
+The rotifer dataset is consisted of microscopic images and videos of rotifer culture samples, collected and annotated by experienced rotifer culture specialists at the University of Miami Experimental Hatchery.
 The dataset is prepared for training classic machine learning algorithms as well as the deep learning models to achieve the project objectives.